ChenyfWula/AI_pro/README.md

 The out put will be a list like: ['1', '25', '26', '23', '22', '8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '-8', '22', '21', '27'].
 For the negative number, it means that we will mining at this location.
 Of course, we have ensured that it is a mine.

 For realistic part, we offer a random weather situation.
 Using **-RW 1** to switch it on.
 For the following two examples, you will find that they choose a totally different policy cause the random weather will greatly enhance the probability of storm.
 Thus, we would like to get to the exit as soon as possible.
+If you find the two path are the same, try it for another time cause the probability  is totally random.

 > python main.py -t 1 -s 2 -e 63 -m 15 -D 25 -R 1500  -RW 1  |  python main.py -t 1 -s 2 -e 63 -m 15 -D 25 -R 1500